 Together you can achieve anything

 I work with the whole dog, I don’t ‘stick a plaster on the problem’ as many things in a dog’s life have an impact on behaviour.
-In addition to behaviour modification for the specific problem my program may include making changes to many aspects of your dog’s life including; general confidence building exercises, teaching calmness, mental and emotional enrichment, looking at his environment, changing routines, possibly diet changes and many other things that will help your become less anxious and a much a happier dog, and you a much happier, stress-free owner.
+In addition to behaviour modification for the specific problem your program may include making changes to many aspects of your dog’s life that will help your dog become less anxious and a much a happier, and you a much happier, stress-free owner.

 It takes courage to stop, stand back and accept that you need help and then to commit to the time to make those changes.
 I admire anyone who will commit time in the busy lives we all lead to help their dog overcome behavioural problems, and so many people do – and succeed with my support.

-You may have tried without success to resolve the problems yourself, or tried to ignore it until you realised you couldn’t any more, or you thought your dog would ‘grow out of it’ (they don’t) Sometimes the behaviour has escalated to the point it is so worrying that it can’t be ignored any longer.
-It may be endangering your dog, you as his owner or maybe other other dogs or people.
-Alternatively, you may have adopted a rescue dog or taken on an adult dog who arrived with problems.
+You may have tried without success to resolve the problems yourself, or you thought your dog would ‘grow out of it’ (they don’t) or you may have adopted a rescue dog who arrived with problems.

 Solving behaviour struggles will not only improve your dog’s quality of life immensely but yours too, it will increase your bond with each other and make your life together so much more enjoyable.